ibet10/se_project_aroundtheus/README.md

 **Links**

-Link to the presentation will be added after project is reviewed and will be published to GitHub after corrections are made.
+Link to the presentation will be added after project is reviewed and major corrections have been made and will be published to GitHub after.